The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Technology transfer

-With the exception of Paul L\'evy's papers, we have been able to locate the moment when the lectures were made.
-There was generally an average two years' delay between the conference and the publication and this probably resulted in a final form slightly more elaborated than the oral lecture.
-As the lectures were really an opportunity for the speaker to present research in progress, the later publication was enriched with more recent results and discussion.
-Through the politically-correct tone of the academic at that time, one may sometimes feel several scientific polemics of the time such as the harsh discussions around the foundation of the notion of probability (von Mises was invited in 1931, Cantelli in 1932, de Finetti in 1935, Reichenbach in 1937).
-Or also the trace of the changes in a rapidly evolving subject such as the theory of Markov chains.
-Hostinsk\'y's 1937 paper, made after his lectures the same year, testifies to the predominance of the Soviet school of probability with Kolmogorov as a beacon, and already refers to Doeblin who had begun to level criticisms at what he felt as an old-fashioned vision of the subject (see \cite{MazliakDoeblin2007} and the references there in).
-All this draws a picture of the IHP as a place with lively exchanges on the studies in mathematics of randomness during the 1930s.
+All this draws a picture of the IHP as a place with lively exchanges in the study of mathematics of randomness during the 1930s.
 The collection of the 17 papers of the {\it Annales} reflects the efforts of the time in that direction - with the noticeable and already mentioned absence of Soviet authors.
-A certain theoretical prevalence over application can be observed - which results in an orientation which favors probability over statistics.
-This is not surprising as we said in the previous section that in Fr\'echet and Darmois' vision of the mathematics of randomness, probability theory was the mathematical basis on which to build mathematical statistics.
-More significantly, we observe that important foreign statistical traditions are represented in this list: Scandinavian (Guldberg, Steffensen), British (Neyman), German (Gumbel) ; besides as we shall see below, Darmois' main purpose in his 1929 lectures (the first lectures in statistics at the IHP) was to present general methods obtained by Pearson's biometric school in Britain.
-In fact, a careful observation of the statistical methods exposed at the Institute reveals choices which may be significant.
+A certain prevalence of theory over application can be observed - which results in an orientation which favors probability over statistics.
+This is not surprising,as we said in the previous section that in Fr\'echet and Darmois' vision of the mathematics of randomness, probability theory was the basis on which to build statistics.
+More significantly, we observe that important foreign traditions are represented in this list: Scandinavian (Guldberg, Steffensen), British (Neyman), German (Gumbel) ; as we shall see below, Darmois' main purpose in his 1929 lectures (the first lectures in statistics at the IHP) was to present general methods obtained by Pearson's biometric school in Britain.
+In fact, a careful observation of the statistical methods exposed at the Institute reveals significant choices.
 We have mentioned that Borel had known about Pearson's methods early in his scientific life, maybe through Volterra who had always advocated them (see \cite{Volterra1906} and \cite{Volterra1939}).
-But Borel had also expressed deep criticisms towards other aspects of the British mathematical school of randomness.
-A celebrated aspect of these criticisms is the review he wrote about Keyne's 1921 treatise on Probability for the {\it Revue Philosophique} in 1924 \cite{Borel1924}.
-The astonishingly pugnacious discourse used by Borel for what was often a conventional exercise is certainly a proof that he was irritated by Keyne's logical interpretation of probability results, considered more as a basis for a subjective attitude than as objective scientific results.
-Thus, Borel was upset by Keynes not even mentioning statistical mechanics and the kinetic theory of gases which were for him, as we have seen, the paradigmatic example which rendered the presence of randomness unavoidable in modern scientific conceptions.
-Borel wrote : {\it Maxwell is one of the most celebrated names the famous Cambridge university can be proud of, a university to which M.Keynes insists on connecting his intellectual education.
-If he is left aside, it is certainly not out of ignorance, but because of a deliberate system \footnote{Maxwell est cependant un des noms les plus illustres dont puisse s'enorgueillir la c\'el\`ebre Universit\'e de Cambridge , \`a laquelle M.Keynes tient \`a rattacher sa formation intellectuelle.
-S'il est laiss\'e de c\^ot\'e, ce n'est certainement pas par ignorance ni par oubli mais en vertu d'un syst\`eme.}} and later : {\it Is the so successful application of probability to [physical] questions deprived of reality to M.Keynes' eyes?\footnote{Est-ce l'application pleine de succ\`es du calcul des probabilit\'es \`a ces questions qui est d\'epourvue de r\'ealit\'e aux yeux de M.Keynes?}} As a conclusion to his introduction, Borel writes the following lines
+But we have seen that Borel had also expressed deep criticisms towards other aspects of the British studies of randomness, {\red when he commented on Keynes' treatise.}